 The axes of a two-dimensional Cartesian plane system divides the plane into four infinite regions is called quadrants.
-These regions includes both positive and values values of x and y.
+These regions include both positive and negative values of x and y.
 The intersection of two lines is known to be the reference point.
-All the measurement is done taking this point as the reference (or starting point).
+All the measurement is done taking this point as the reference (or starting point) in the coordinate system.

 Well, the graph is divided into sections or four quadrants, based on those values.

 1st Quadrant: The upper right-hand corner of the graph is the first quadrant.
 In this quadrant the values of x and y both are positive.

 2nd Quadrant: The upper left-hand corner of the graph is the second quadrant.
 In this quadrant, the value of x is negative whereas the value of y is positive.

 3rd Quadrant: The lower left-hand corner of the graph is the third quadrant.
 It contains the negative values of both x and y.